sta199-fa20-002/website/README.md

 - The website design is derived from [tidymodels.org](https://www.tidymodels.org) with inspiration from [datavizm20](https://datavizm20.classes.andrewheiss.com) and [introds.org](https://introds.org/).

-- Many of the slides are derived from [Data Science in a Box](https://datasciencebox.org/) by Mine &Ccedil;etinkaya-Rundel.
+- Many of the slides and assignments are derived from [Data Science in a Box](https://datasciencebox.org/) by Mine &Ccedil;etinkaya-Rundel.

 <hr>